Click here to download my résumé

 English

-The variety of English used in South Africa is very similar to what one might call "International English".
-South Africans would like to believe that their English is standard British English.
+The variety of English used in South Africa is very similar to what might be generally understood by speakers of both the United Kingdom and the United States.
+South Africans generally like to believe that their English is standard British English.

-When I'm called upon to translate from Afrikaans into English (which I sometimes do), then so-called South African English is the type of English I would use.
-However, having had exposure to other Englishes, I can usually identify those elements in South African English that should be avoided for an international audience.
+When I'm called upon to translate from Afrikaans into English (which I sometimes do), then the type of English I use is the so-called South African English, except that I take care to avoid localisms or idiomatic expressions that are not generally known outside South Africa.
+I can usually identify those elements in South African English that should be avoided for an international audience.

-Although I'm aware of the fact that native speakers of South African English often use Afrikaans words when speaking informally, I would not do that when translating into English unless the text is very specifically informal.
+Although I'm aware of the fact that native speakers of South African English often use Afrikaans words when speaking informally, I would not do that when translating into English unless the text is very specifically informal and very specifically aimed at a South African target audience.

 Afrikaans

-The written Afrikaans language is pretty-much standardised with very little dialectical variation.
-Sociolects and geolects do exist, but so-called Standard Afrikaans is usually expected in written texts.
-Afrikaans is one of those language that benefit from an "official" language board, whose pronouncements are almost always respected by the Afrikaans media, schools and other institutions.
+The written Afrikaans language is pretty much standardised, with very little dialectical variation.
+Sociolects and geolects do exist, but Standard Afrikaans is usually expected in written texts.
+Afrikaans is one of those languages that benefit from an "official" language board, whose pronouncements are almost always respected by the Afrikaans media, schools and other institutions.

 Afrikaans speaking people often live and work alongside English speaking neighbours, and therefore Afrikaans is sometimes influenced by English usage.
 For this reason, people who are not professional language workers may sometimes accept non-Afrikaans constructions as "normal".
 That said, many forms of usage in Afrikaans have over many decades been influenced by English, and some of those have become acceptable or even Standard Afrikaans.